 DECLARE l_message VARCHAR2 (100) := 'Hello'; BEGIN DECLARE l_message2 VARCHAR2 (100) := l_message || ' World!'; BEGIN DBMS_OUTPUT.put_line (l_message2); END; EXCEPTION WHEN OTHERS THEN DBMS_OUTPUT.put_line (DBMS_UTILITY.format_error_stack); END;

 SQL*Plus then runs the block and displays “Hello World!” on the screen.
 SQL*Plus is provided by Oracle as a sort of lowest-common-denominator environment in which to execute SQL statements and PL/SQL blocks.
-Whereas some developers continue to rely solely on SQL*Plus, most use an integrated development environment (IDE).
-Among the most popular of these IDEs (based on informal surveys I take in my training sessions) are
+Some developers continue to rely solely on SQL*Plus, but most use an integrated development environment (IDE).

 All the blocks I have shown you so far are “anonymous”—they have no names.
 If using anonymous blocks were the only way you could organize your statements, it would be very hard to use PL/SQL to build a large, complex application.
 Instead, PL/SQL supports the definition of named blocks of code, also known as subprograms.
 Subprograms can be procedures or functions.
 Generally, a procedure is used to perform an action and a function is used to calculate and return a value.
 I will explore subprograms in much greater detail in an upcoming article in this series.
 For now, let’s make sure you are comfortable with the basic concepts behind subprogram creation.